tomas-osswald/switch_2020_g3/docs/US151AddEmail.md

         return false;
         }

-So we can now create and add the EmailAdress object to the array list (emails):
+So we can now create and add the EmailAddress object to the array list (emails):

     public boolean addEmail(String emailToAdd) {
         if (!isEmailAlreadyPresent(emailToAdd)) {